 - which members of your family may get benefits based on your earnings record; and

 Use our Disability Planner to find out how you and your family may qualify for benefits if you become severely disabled before you qualify for retirement benefits.

 Even very young workers may already have earned disability protection.
 Learn more about work credits and how they affect disability benefits.

-Use our Survivors Planner to look at survivors benefits from two sides:
+Use our Survivors Planner to learn:

 - how you may qualify as a survivor on someone else's Social Security record.